Special Offer

 Make sure you're on the same page with salary expectations.

 People almost never want to go down in salary from one job to another.
-And, if they agree to a salary that's well below their expectations, they'll probably start looking for their next job the day after they start.
+And, if they agree to a salary that's well below their expectations, they'll probably start looking for their next job soon after they start.

 4.3